Security and Police Services Authority (Policy 12130)

 To fulfill its responsibilities, the Department of Public Safety security and event management team (community service officer team) has the authority to:

-d.
+e.
 Exclude individuals from campus who violate policies or laws (see University Policy 12020 – Exclusion from Campus).

 f.
 In a manner consistent with law, pursue, detain, or use force when reasonable and necessary to prevent injury or death to any individuals.